RandyCori/RandyCori/README.md

 - 👋 Hi, I’m @RandyCori
-- 📫 How to reach me : let randycori = "discord";
+- 📫 How to reach me : let discord_username = "randycori";

 <!---
 RandyCori/RandyCori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.